will-moore/omero-biofilefinder/README.md

 We use an OMERO.server script to build a `parquet` file that is read by BioFile Finder.

-TODO: add script upload instructions and/or add functionality in the app to upload it "automatically".
+    $ cd omero_biofilefinder/scripts
+    $ omero script upload --official omero/annotation_scripts/Export_to_Biofile_Finder.py

-The script can be run directly (without using the OMERO scripting service).
+The script can also be run locally (without using the OMERO scripting service).
 This will use `cli_login` to login to your chosen OMERO server.
 The exported data will get written to your current directory (where you're running the script) and the parquet file will only get attached to the target (e.g. Project or Dataset) if you can annotate it.